fratellou/Encryptor/README.md

 # Encryptor
-Console application for encrypting and decrypting text files this is my first app so the code looks a bit messy :)
+Console application for encrypting and decrypting text files.
+This is my first app so the code looks a bit messy :)